 There’s something special about Palm Springs, California.

 Maybe it’s the way the sun seems to shine brighter here, or the way the desert flowers bloom in vivid colors.
 Or maybe it’s the laid-back vibe and the friendly people.
-Whatever it is, Palm Springs is one of the most unique places to visit in California and has that flair that keeps visitors coming back year after year.

 Another great thing about it is that there are just so many fun things to do in Palm Springs!